hudlow/cel-parser/README.md

 # cel-parser

+> [!CAUTION]
+> This repository is not maintained — see [bufbuild/cel-es](https://github.com/bufbuild/cel-es) for a supported implementation of a parser and evaluator.

 `cel-parser` is a parser for the [Common Expression Language (CEL)][cel].

 It's generated with [Peggy], using the [`peggy-ts`][peggy-ts] plugin.
 It parses a CEL expression